bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 }
 {% endhighlight %}

-The assmebler for rdseed64 would look similar to the below snippet.
+The assembler for the above rdseed64 generator would look similar to the below snippet.
 Notice the 'pause' instruction which is recommended by Intel so that the core can perhaps still do other work while waiting for a random number.

 {% highlight nasm %}
 rdseed64():